 Inside, everything has of course been renovated but kept the same way it used to be.
 All the old lighting, wind and stormy sea effects were just the way they had been from the beginning of the theater.
 The 18th century-style sets made you feel as if you had gone back a couple of hundred years in history.

 Today the original scenery and stage props are not used any more, but exact copies have been made that are used in their place.
 The original curtain was carefully repaired though and is still in use.
-In the middle of the front row are the seats for the king and the queen and a few royal attendants, not in a balcony to the right of the stage as in the Royal Dramatic theater and the Royal Opera today.
-The velvet cloth on the seats in the front row has golden crowns spread over a blue background.
+In the middle of the front row are the seats for the king and the queen and for a few royal attendants, not in a balcony to the right of the stage the way it has always been in the Royal Dramatic theater and the Royal Opera.
+The velvet cloth on the royal seats in the front row has golden crowns spread over a blue background.